 - Release the idea of eating 100% plant based or bust.

 - Give up on making your family eat exactly how you want them to eat.

 - Forgive family and friends who don’t understand why you eat the way that you do.

 Stop squeezing the damn cat.

 When you release, when you surrender, when you let go – a weight will lift and you can start enjoying the process and stop missing out on the experience.

-And through that process and experience, you will be led directly to your desired results without even thinking about them.
+And through that process and experience, you’ll be led directly to your desired results without even thinking about them.